 Your under sink measurements need to be compared to your systems’ measurements to make sure the unit will fit comfortably in a given space.

-Some under sink water filters take up a lot more room than others, and if you don’t have much room to give up, you might want to consider a more compact system with smaller filters that perform a number of tasks in one.
+Some under sink filtering systems take up a lot more room than others, and if you don’t have much room to give up, you might want to consider a more compact system with smaller filters that perform a number of tasks in one.

 Ease of installation

-All water systems vary in their installation process.
 The majority of under sink filters will come partially assembled, and you’ll only need to connect the system to your cold water pipe at the right locations.
-You won’t need a plumber for most under sink filter installations, but it’s worth reading up on installation for your particular model to be sure on exactly how the installation process will work.
+Read up on installation for your particular model to be sure exactly how the installation process will work.

-Keep in mind that if you’re looking to purchase a conventional water system, installation will be more complex because you’ll be required to fit a faucet at your sink specifically for the filtered water to run through.
-This can still be carried out at-home without the need for a plumber’s assistance, although some people may feel more comfortable hiring an expert to do the job.
+Keep in mind that if you’re looking to purchase a conventional system, installation will be more complex because you’ll be required to fit a faucet at your sink specifically for the filtered water to run through.

 Installation & maintenance costs

-If you are choosing to hire a handyman to install your kitchen sink water, you’ll need to factor in the costs of doing so.
+If you are choosing to hire a handyman to install your sink water filtering system, you’ll need to factor in the costs of doing so.

-There are two main certifications that a manufacturer of an under counter water filter can obtain: NSF certification and Water Quality Association (WQA) certification.
+There are two main certifications that a manufacturer of an under counter water filtering solution can obtain: NSF/ANSI certification and Water Quality Association (WQA) certification.
 Both of these tell a customer that a product has been third-party tested and performs as efficiently as the manufacturer claims it does.

 NSF International is an American product testing, inspection and certification organization.
-NSF certification proves that a product complies to the regulatory and purchasing specifications set out by the organisation.
+NSF/ANSI certification proves that a product complies to the regulatory and purchasing specifications set out by the organization.